Joseph Hardy Neesima: Early life

 He was born in Edo (present-day Tokyo), the son of a retainer of the Itakura clan of Annaka.
 His childhood name was Niijima Shimeta (新島 七五三太).
 He attended Tokugawa Naval School from 1861.

 In 1864, laws on national isolation were still in effect in Japan, and Japanese people were not permitted to travel overseas without government permission.
-However, Niijima had read extensively on various rangaku topics, and was determined to come to America.
+However, Niijima had read extensively on various rangaku topics, and was determined to go to America.
 At the age of 21, he entreated Captain William T. Savory, of Salem, Massachusetts, commander of the brig Berlin, for safe passage to the United States, in order to further study Western science and Christianity.
 Captain Savory agreed to help him, so long as Niijima came on board at night, without assistance from the ship's crew.
 Knowing Niijima could be executed if apprehended, Savory hid him from customs officials in his stateroom.
 He then secured Niijima's passage from China to the United States on the Wild Rover, commanded by Captain Horace Taylor of Chatham, Massachusetts.
 The Wild Rover was owned by Alpheus Hardy.

 In the United States

 When he arrived in Andover, Massachusetts, he was sponsored by Alpheus and Susan Hardy, members of the Old South Church in Boston, who also saw to his education.
 He attended Phillips Academy under the name of Joseph Hardy Neesima from 1865 to 1867 and then Amherst College, where he was greatly influenced by professor Julius Seelye, from 1867 to 1870.
 Upon graduating from Amherst, Neesima became the first Japanese person to receive a bachelor's degree.

 He was baptized in 1866 and went on to study at Andover Theological Seminary in 1870.

 When the Iwakura Mission visited the United States in 1871 on its around-the-world expedition, Neesima assisted as an interpreter.
 He traveled with the Mission for more than a year, in Europe and the United States.
 Those who accompanied Neesima on the mission included vice-president of the voyage, Takayoshi Kido and Commissioner of the Educational Bureau, Fujimaro Tanaka, two individuals whom Neesima claimed supported him during the process of creating his school.
 While in Europe and the United States, Neesima toured the schools there and became influenced by the western education system.

 On his return, he completed his studies at Andover Theological Seminary, and in 1874, he became the first Japanese to be ordained by Rev. A.C.
 Thompson on Thursday, September 24 at Mount Vernon Church, Boston as a Protestant Minister.
-In the same year, Neesima attended the 65th annual meeting of the American Board of Commissioners for Foreign Missionaries at a Congregational church on Friday, October 9 held in Rutland, Vermont, and made an appeal for funds to start a Christian college in Japan.
+In the same year, Neesima attended the 65th annual meeting of the American Board of Commissioners for Foreign Missions at a Congregational church on Friday, October 9 held in Rutland, Vermont, and made an appeal for funds to start a Christian college in Japan.